IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide.md

 When you create an IBM Streams application written in Python, you can run the application in the following modes:

-* As a **Streams distributed application** (DISTRIBUTED).
-When running in this mode, the application produced will be deployed automatically on your IBM Streams instance.
 * As a **Streams Application Bundle file** (BUNDLE).
-When running in this mode, the application produces a SAB file that you can then deploy on your IBM Streams or Bluemix Streaming Analytics service instance by using the `streamtool submitjob` command or by using the application console
+When running in this mode, the application produces a Streams Application Bundle (SAB) file that you can then deploy on your IBM Streams or Bluemix Streaming Analytics service instance by using the `streamtool submitjob` command or by using the application console
 * As a **stand-alone application** (STANDALONE).
 When running in this mode, the application produces a Streams Application Bundle file (SAB file), but rather than submitting the SAB file to an instance, the bundle is executed.
 The bundle runs within a single process and can be terminated with Ctrl-C interrupts.
+* As a **Streams distributed application** (DISTRIBUTED).
+When running in this mode, the application produced will be deployed automatically on your IBM Streams instance.
+* As a **Bluemix Streaming Analytics Application** (ANALYTICS_SERVICE).
+This mode the application will be run in the cloud in a Bluemix Streaming Analytics Service.

+To developers familiar with SPL, the following mode might be of interest:
+* As a **Streams Application Toolkit** (TOOLKIT).
+When submitting with the TOOLKIT context, an SPL toolkit is created containing the `.spl` source code and any required dependencies.

 The Python Application API enables you to: